April 4th, 2017FUTURE GENERATION ART PRIZE @ VENICE 2017

-Bjorn Geldhof is the Deputy Artistic Director of the PinchukArtCentre.
-He curated various projects and exhibitions among others the Future Generation Art Prize 2010 and 2012, Future Generation Art Prize@Venice 2011 and solo exhibitions with Candice Breitz, Damian Ortega, Olafur Eliasson, Jeff Wall, Gary Hume, Anish Kapoor, Tony Oursler, Chapman brothers, etc.
+Bjorn Geldhof is Artistic Director at the PinchukArtCentre (Kyiv) and Artistic and strategic director at Yarat (Baku).
+He has curated various projects and exhibitions, among others the Future Generation Art Prize 2010, 2012, 2014, Future Generation Art Prize@Venice 2011, 2013 and a group exhibition entitled “Hope!”, presenting Ukraine at the 56th International Art Exhibition la Biennale di Venezia.
+Organizer of solo exhibitions with Candice Breitz, Damian Ortega, Olafur Eliasson, Jeff Wall, Gary Hume, Anish Kapoor, Tony Oursler, Chapman brothers, etc.

 Prior to that, he worked together with the Belgian artist Jan Fabre, curating, coordinating, and organizing exhibitions.
 From 2004 to 2006, Bjorn Geldhof managed the magazine Janus, devoted to contemporary art, philosophy, theatre, architecture, literature and science.